redfish64/TinyTravelTracker/README.md

 Changelog:

+V 1.1.17

+* Now stores accuracy information and prints this out to GPX files as "hdop" (Issue #25)

 V 1.1.13

 * Fixed problem where selecting a item from the selected area set panel (used to view time periods of